zitadel/zitadel/guides/quickstart.md

 #### API call's block and don't return any response

-The problem is that the database has an error.
+The problem is that the database has a connection issues.
 You can simply restart the database with the following command:

 ```bash
 COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 \